Engrr2025/multimode-mac-riscv-accelerator/README.md

 ---

-## Limitations and future work
+## Roadmap

-Stated honestly, because the next version is where the real design judgment lives:
+Planned directions for the next revision:

-- **All four multipliers are currently always instantiated and active.** The mode mux selects one output, but the unused datapaths still consume switching power.
-The clearest next step is operand isolation or clock gating on the inactive multipliers so the runtime-precision choice actually translates into power savings.
+- **Per-mode clock gating and operand isolation**, so the runtime precision selection translates into measurable dynamic-power savings on the inactive datapaths.
-- **Single 16x16 datapath is redundant by construction.** Since the 16x16 already contains every smaller multiplier internally, a future revision could expose those internal sub-products instead of instantiating separate top-level blocks, reducing area.
+- **Datapath reuse across modes** by exposing the sub-products already present inside the 16x16 hierarchy, for a smaller area footprint.
-- **The AXI wrapper is configured for a 64-bit data bus but services the low 32-bit lane.** It works behind a Xilinx SmartConnect that handles width conversion.
-A native version should either narrow the data width to 32 bits or add explicit byte-lane steering.
+- **A native 32-bit AXI data path** (or explicit byte-lane steering) for direct integration without relying on bus width conversion.
-- **Access is one operation per bus round trip.** Adding a small streaming or DMA front end would let the accelerator process vectors autonomously, which is the natural path toward real convolution and dot-product workloads.
+- **A streaming / DMA front end**, letting the accelerator process whole vectors autonomously to target convolution and dot-product workloads.

 Testbenches are available on request.

 ---